COVID-19 Related Updates to Bankruptcy Courtroom Policies and Procedures

 United States Bankruptcy Court for the Southern District of New York

-Prior to General Order M-545, the Bankruptcy Court issued General Order M-543 on March 20, 2020, which provides that:
+On March 20, 2020, the Bankruptcy Court issued General Order M-543, which provides that:

 - All hearings and conferences scheduled for the Manhattan, White Plains, and Poughkeepsie Divisions of the Bankruptcy Court will be held telephonically, and parties interested in appearing in person should file or submit an appropriate motion or request.
-Parties can request adjournments of hearings or conferences by filing a motion or request detailing the request and basis, as per the Bankruptcy Judge’s procedures for requesting adjournments.
-Anyone intending to appear at or attend a telephonic hearing or conference must refer to the Bankruptcy Judge’s guidelines for telephonic appearances and use Court Solutions LLC.
+Parties can request adjournments of hearings or conferences by filing a motion or request detailing the request and basis, as per the Bankruptcy judge’s procedures for requesting adjournments.
+Anyone intending to appear at or attend a telephonic hearing or conference must refer to the Bankruptcy judge’s guidelines for telephonic appearances and use Court Solutions LLC.
 The telephonic service is free of charge for pro se parties and chapter 7 and 13 trustees.

-- Parties should contact their individual Bankruptcy Judge or courtroom deputy/law clerk to determine whether upcoming evidentiary hearings and trials will proceed as planned, and to discuss procedures and technology to be used at the evidentiary hearing.
-Methods for contacting the Judge or deputies may vary by Judge (i.e., phone call or email).
+- Parties should contact their individual Bankruptcy judge or courtroom deputy/law clerk to determine whether upcoming evidentiary hearings and trials will proceed as planned, and to discuss procedures and technology to be used at the evidentiary hearing.
+Methods for contacting the judge or deputies may vary by judge (i.e., phone call or email).

 - Bankruptcy Court personnel will be using tools available through Court Solutions to record telephonic hearings, conferences, and trials.
 Those recordings will be the official record.
-Transcripts can be ordered and corrected as they were before General Order M-54
+Transcripts can be ordered and corrected as they were before General Order M-543.

 - The Bankruptcy Court’s three Divisions are still open for all other business.
 “Clerk’s Office personnel are available by telephone, mail will be received, and the intake desks will remain open to receive pro se filings.”